ayonli/type-guard/README.md

 {"num1":"100","num2":"200"}
 ```

 Things could turn out ugly.
-We cannot guarantee what kind of data a client
+We cannot guarantee what kind of data the client
-might provide, especially when they're in different languages, some people just
+may provide, especially when it's in a different programming language.
-don't understand the differences between `100` and `'100'`.

 So how do we solve this?
 This is where Type-Guard comes in.